cybertec-postgresql/pgwatch/docs/tutorial/preparing_databases.md

 ### *patroni*

 Patroni is a HA / cluster manager for Postgres that relies on a DCS (Distributed Consensus Store) to store it's state.
-Typically in such a setup the nodes come and go and also it should not matter who is currently the master.
-To make it easier to monitor such dynamic constellations pgwatch supports reading of cluster node info from all supported DCS-s (etcd, Zookeeper, Consul), but currently only for simpler cases with no security applied (which is actually the common case in a trusted environment).
+Typically, in such a setup the nodes come and go, and also it should not matter who is currently the master.
+To make it easier to monitor such dynamic constellations pgwatch supports reading of cluster node info from all supported DCSs (etcd, Zookeeper, Consul), but currently only for simpler cases with no security applied (which is actually the common case in a trusted environment).

 ### *patroni-continuous-discovery*

-As normal *patroni* DB type but all DB-s (or only those matching the regex if any provided) are monitored.
+As normal *patroni* DB type but all DBs (or only those matching the regex if any provided) are monitored.

 ### *patroni-namespace-discovery*